lostjared/Code.Crunch.JavaScript/README.md

 ## Known Issues
 - when you have // within a string under certain conditions it will cause the text to be unaligned
 - does not work with most other languages
+' raw strings as of now are unsupported.

 ## Usage